-Section 6 Cultural Audit provides further detail on the assessment of the existing art and cultural infrastructure within the Study Area and the requirement for more services / facilities, some of which will be met by the proposed scheme.
+Section 6, Cultural Audit, provides further detail on the assessment of the existing art and cultural infrastructure within the Study Area and identifies the delivery mechanism proposed under this application to deliver additional facilities to serve the Cherry Orchard community.

-5.4 Health Care
+5.6 Health Care

 The development is well served by an extensive number of healthcare facilities.
 In total there are 14 no. healthcare facilities serving the subject site with the majority of them located within the 750m catchment of the subject site.
 The range of healthcare services available within the Study Area includes 1 no. hospitals, 4 no. Pharmacies and a number of other Healthcare Centres, Dentists and Specialist Clinics.
-A full list of the facilities can be found in Table 5.4 and Figure 5.7 below illustrates the distance of each facility from the subject site.
+A full list of the facilities can be found in Table 5.10 and Figure 5.12 below illustrates the distance of each facility from the subject site.

-Table 5.4 Existing Healthcare Facility types identified within and bordering the Study Are ea. -- -----
+Table 5.10 Existing Healthcare Facility types identified within and bordering the Study Area.